+- What can I use instead of arugula?
 I love how the bitterness of arugula cuts through the rich flavors of the dish.
-However, it’s also delicious with kale and spinach!
+However, it’s also delicious with kale, raddichio, frisee or spinach!
 I would only recommend using spring greens if you’re serving the shrimp and bean mixture cold otherwise the greens will wilt too much.

 Meal prepping this recipe